Doug Glanville: Professional baseball

+Non-baseball career

 After leaving baseball, Glanville served as managing partner for Metropolitan Development.

-Currently, Glanville is President of GK Alliance, LLC, a Glen Ellyn, Illinois-based company providing intellectual capital for start-up and emerging companies.
+Glanville is President of GK Alliance, LLC, a Glen Ellyn, Illinois-based company providing intellectual capital for start-up and emerging companies.
 In his role with GK Alliance, he serves as Director, New Business Initiative for both James Romes Consulting and MechTechnologies, and President of Glanville-Koshul Homes.

-Writing activities

-Since January 2008, Glanville has been writing articles for The New York Times.
+Since January 2008, Glanville has been writing for The New York Times.
 On May 9, 2009, Glanville wrote an op-ed article in The New York Times regarding his choice to not use steroids during his baseball days.
 The article compared the decision to Neo's choosing between blue and red pills in the movie The Matrix.
 Glanville wrote that thoughts of his mother kept him from abusing PEDs.
 In an online blog article of January 21, 2010, Glanville responded to Mark McGwire's admission that he used steroids.

 Glanville's book The Game From Where I Stand (ISBN 0805091599) was published by Times Books in May 2010.
 Buzz Bissinger called it "a book of uncommon grace and elegance...filled with insight and a certain kind of poetry."

 In April 2014, Glanville wrote an article in The Atlantic on a racial-profiling experience.

+Glanville is an avid massively multiplayer online game player along with former teammate Curt Schilling.
+He currently teaches at the University of Connecticut's Neag School of Education.